ElizavetaNosova/CAT_academic_checking_form/README.md

 ## Description

-This is a part of the academic text checking websute, which includes saving a student text, editing interface and collecting user changes
+This is a part of the academic text checking websute, which includes saving a student text, editing interface and collecting user changes.
+Final version is presented here https://github.com/lauberto/hseling-repo-cat-and-kittens

 ## Getting Started